-The City's Response to the Finding
+The City's Responses to the Findings

-The City's response to the finding identified in our audit is described in the accompanying schedule of findings and questioned costs.
-The City's response was not subjected to the auditing procedures applied in the audit of the financial statements, and, accordingly, we express no opinion on it.
+Government Auditing Standards require the auditor to perform limited procedures on the City's responses to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
+The City's responses were not subjected to the other auditing procedures applied in the audit of the financial statements, and, accordingly, we express no opinion on them.